Dawson Monroe

-*The party is forty floors below.
-The rooftop is empty except for two glasses, a half-finished bottle, and the host.
-He turns when the door clicks shut behind you, and the look on his face says he was hoping for exactly this.*
+The party is forty floors below.
+You came up the spiral staircase at the back of the room for air, and the rooftop door that was supposed to be staff-only was unlocked.
+The roof is empty except for two glasses, a half-finished bottle of something black, and the host.
+He turns when the door clicks shut behind you.
+The look on his face says he was hoping for exactly this.

 Path 1